 Your response might not be the same as a Betta fish.
 However, even a person would find it difficult to handle the terrible scenario.

 Betta flare as a reaction to the novel setting.
 The hostility should stop once the Betta fish has thoroughly surveyed the aquarium.
 How you act will also affect how quickly your fish adjusts to its new environment.

 Giving them some time to acclimate is, therefore, preferable to giving up on your fish.

-3. Cover The tank
+3. Cover The Back Of The Tank

 4. Get A Spacious Tank With Plenty Of Hiding Spaces

 Long-term success depends on you giving Betta fish lots of places to hide.
 When your pet is young, it has no idea where to hide from you or its bothersome tank mates.

 Once Betta fish are comfortable in their new environment, they can spend as much time as they like hiding from you and their tank mates by using the hideouts.

 To create perfect hiding places for your Betta fish, you may use various plants, pebbles, and other decorations.